top of page

 ABOUT THIS MOVIE

-Sam Bak, The Art of Life, is a Legacy Film and Educational Outreach Project whose goal is to distill Sam’s timeless art, his dramatic life story and epochal wisdom and present it to a worldwide audience and to future generations.
+"Sam Bak, the Art of Life" is a Legacy Film and Educational Outreach Project.
+Our goal is to present Sam’s timeless art, his dramatic life story and wisdom to future generations worldwide.

 Poised at the dawn of a new millennium, this documentary exploration of art, history, and the human condition asks us, as Sam Bak does so powerfully with his paintings, to engage in the conversation of what it is to be human in any epoch or historical time.